angelggdev/GeekShop/README.md

 ### Firebase

 The service __firebase.js__ provides the functions needed to interact with Cloud Firestore in order to obtain information from the database.
+In order to use the firebase service you need to provide your own credentials in an .env file.
+The format of this file is left in the .env.example file of the repository.

 - __getDocuments__: